How to Bend Aluminum Sheet Metal

 How to bend aluminum sheet metal

-How to bend aluminum sheet metal without cracking
+How to bend aluminum without breaking it

 • Thickness: Use the thinnest possible sheet of aluminum.